I’m queer and am contemplating coming to the U. What is it like?

 Do you provide STD/STI testing?

 No. The Center for Student Wellness, however, does.
 You can check out dates for the mobile clinics and other information at their website.
+Occasionally, however, we partner with the Center for Student Wellness and host their STD/STI mobile testing clinics here in our space at Union 409.

 How do I find gender-free restrooms on campus?